ulope/pyformat.info/README.md

 Once you have that, simply open a pull-request!
 Please make sure that you code is PEP8-compliant (except for the line length).

+## Running the tests

+We use [`py.test`](http://pytest.org) to both test the functionality of the script generating the static HTML output as well as ensuring that the examples on the page are syntactically correct and produce the desired output.

+The easiest way to run the tests on all supported Python versions is by using [`tox`](http://tox.testrun.org) for which this repository contains a configuration file.